BUILDING LICENCES FOR EXTENSIONS & HOME ALTERATIONS

 What is the procedure when the building work is finished?

 Once the extension has been completed the new description of the property must be declared before the Notary Public and then inscribed at the Land Registry.
 This procedure has to be done any time before the sale or mortgaging of the property even on the date,or just before, completion.

 How can the extension be declared at the Notary and then registered?

 Various documents must be presented to the Notary to enable him or her to check the legality of the build and if it’s description actually coincides with the reality of what has been built.
 One of the key documents controlling this is the architect’s certificate, known as the Final Building Certificate, and this must be signed by the architect, the signature being witnessed and authenticated by the Notary.

 In signing the certificate beforehand or appearing personally at the signing of the New Build Deed the architect declares that the building work has been completed according to the original plans which secured the licence from the Town Hall.

-Please make an appointment to come and see Spanish Solutions on 966760917 if you have any plans to make alterations to your property and they will help you throughout the process.
+Please make an appointment to come and see us if you have any plans to make alterations to your property and they will help you throughout the process.
 Also if you have had any problems then we can help resolve them.